komoot

 On your way you will pass the prominent Drachenfels

 Expert bike ride.
 Very good fitness required.
-Some portions of the Tour may be unpaved and difficult to ride.
+Some segments of this route may be unpaved and difficult to ride.

 This stage of the German Unity Cycle Path takes you a few kilometers along the Rhine to the mouth of the Lahn.
 There you turn and follow the course of the Lahn to Limburg - you can already see the impressive cathedral with its seven towers from afar, enthroned on a limestone cliff above the city.
 The